rvnrngl/ColorFill-App/README.md

 ## Usage

 1. Open the app on your Android device.
-2. Select the type of colorblindness you want to simulate.
+2. Navigate to the simulate section and select the type of colorblindness you want to simulate.
 3. Navigate to the tests section to take the Ishihara test or the "Tap the Color" test.

 ---